aabaza97/MediaShareWebApp/README.md

 It's a typical React App that you can start through:

+## API

+The app consumes a RESTful API to perform operations.
+The API documentation can be found [here](https://github.com/aabaza97/MSWE-Assignment).

 ### `npm start`

 Runs the app in the development mode.\